walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 Prepare parameters for finishing the bridging transaction.
 Most of them you get from Anvil logs.
 Here are the ones used in the command later:
 * Assets to bridge and to pay gas fees with.
 Luckily, your Appchain comes with some accounts with ready assets.
 TODO: does it?
 * Settlement layer bridge address.
-  * Used value: `0xcE5485Cfb26914C5dcE00B9BAF0580364daFC7a4` TODO
+  * Used value: `0x8a791620dd6260079bf849dc5567adc3f2fdc318`
-  * This is given upon launching the Appchain.
-The address also depends on the used token.
-TODO
+  * This is the default Eth bridge address for a Madara Appchain's settlement layer.
 * A settlement layer RPC URL.
   * Used value: `http://127.0.0.1:8545`
   * This is given upon launching the Appchain.
 * A private key for the sending wallet.
   * Used value: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
   * This is the key for an account that initiates the withdrawal transaction.
-This corresponds to the receiver's public address (shown a bit below).
+This is the same as was used when bridging from the settlement layer, earlier in this guide.
 * The bridge function's signature.
   * Used value: `withdraw(address,uint256,address)`
   * This is static and doesn't change.